 The United Nations Mine Action Service in Lebanon works in support of UN Security Council Resolution 1701 (2006) and Resolution 2539 (2020) to encourage “the parties in coordination with UNIFIL to …. visibly mark the Blue Line in its entirety…”, and to provide UNIFIL and OGL personnel with the knowledge required in order to safely operate in environments where the presence of landmines and other ERW is known and/or suspected.
 UNMAS also supports the LMAC by coordinating EORE activities for local schools and communities.

 The UNIFIL J3-Combat Engineers Section coordinates operations for eight demining teams provided by Cambodia (CAMBMEU) and China (CHINMEU).
-UNMAS in Lebanon supports these teams through the provision of quality assurance monitoring, validation and refresher training.
+UNMAS Lebanon supports these teams through the provision of quality assurance monitoring, validation and refresher training.
 UNMAS also provides landmine/ERW and IED safety and awareness briefings for UN personnel.
-Additionally, in keeping with UNIFIL’s Protection of Civilian’s Strategy, UNMAS coordinates MRE activities for local populations under the lead of the LMAC.
+Additionally, in keeping with UNIFIL’s Protection of Civilian’s Strategy, UNMAS coordinates EORE activities for local populations under the lead of the LMAC.

 UNMAS Lebanon operational activities are funded by the UNIFIL Assessed Budget for the 2020/2021 fiscal year ending on 30 June 2021.
 The programme continues to carry out activities without delay or interruption.